Beginning August 1, 2021, Kaiser Permanente of the Mid-Atlantic States will reinstitute cost sharing for Covid-19 related services.

 Employees and retirees may email or telephone ERSC at 301-517-8100 if they have specific questions regarding the impact of the changes to their specific situation.
 Comprehensive information regarding MCPS-provided health insurance plans is available on the Employee Benefits web page.
 Detailed information regarding FSAs, including a list of qualifying expenses also is available on the FSA web page.

 Caremark/CVS Health is taking steps to care for our plan members and to help them adhere to their medications.

 Relaxing Refill Restrictions

 Caremark is waiving early refill limits on 30-day prescriptions for maintenance medications at any in-network pharmacy.
 Relaxing refill-too-soon limitations allows members to obtain maintenance medication prescriptions ahead of their normal fill schedule.
-This applies to all retiree prescription plans.
+This applies to all employee and retiree prescription plans.
 The 30-day early fill override is a temporary process in effect for the current COVID-19 emergency situation.